AdamCYH/Face_Reco_Web/README.md

-This service includes three modules
-Single image upload,
+This the front-end service only that includes three modules Single image upload,
 Single image recognition,
 Live video recognition